Prerequisites

 Midaz is open source, and we welcome your contributions.- Check out our Contributing guidelines to get started.

-- Midaz is released under the Apache License 2.0.
+- Midaz is released under the Elastic License 2.0.
 You can read the full license here.